renovatebot/renovate/docs/development/adding-a-package-manager.md

 ##### `language` (optional)

-This is used when more than one package manager share settings from a common language.
+This is used when more than one package manager shares settings from a common language.

 #### `supportsLockFileMaintenance` (optional)